Mass shootings stoke panic, confusion, and ciaos among any crowd.

 When the law enforcement arrives, it does not mean you can go lax and assume that everything’s safe.
 Here are some things you need to remember.

 Do not get out of your hiding area.
-Continue hiding behind a bullet-proof cover as a shoot out will likely immerse between the police force and the active shooter.
+Continue hiding behind a bullet-proof cover since a shoot out will likely commence between the police force and the active shooter.

 Do not run to the responding policemen.
 The first law enforcement group to arrive in the area is the team who will locate and annihilate the active shooter.
 You will just get in their way.
 Stay in your hiding place and don’t come out.
 If you’re wounded, wait for the medic or rescuers to arrive.